 How Well It Works

-On average, people lose more than half of their excess weight following Roux-en-Y surgery.
-Ten years after weight-loss surgery, many people have gained 20% to 25% of the weight they lost.
-The long-term success is highest in people who are realistic about how much weight will be lost and who keep appointments with a medical team, follow the recommended eating plan, and are physically active.footnote 1
+Research shows that people who have gastric bypass lose more total weight than those who have gastric sleeve or gastric banding.
+But they also have more complications right after surgery.footnote 1 The long-term success is highest in people who are realistic about how much weight they will lose and who go to appointments with a medical team, follow the recommended eating plan, and are physically active.footnote 2

-- Hernia.
-These can be related to the incisions that the surgeon makes or caused by the intestine twisting around itself.
+This can be related to the incisions that the surgeon makes.
+Or it can be caused by the intestine twisting around itself.

 - Heber D, et al. (2010).
 Endocrine and nutritional management of the post-bariatric surgery patient: An Endocrine Society clinical practice guideline.
 Journal of Clinical Endocrinology and Metabolism, 95(11): 4823–4843.
 Available online: http://www.endo-society.org/guidelines/final/upload/FINAL-Standalone-Post-Bariatric-Surgery-Guideline-Color.pdf.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Ali Tavakkoli FACS, FRCS, MD - General Surgery, Bariatric Surgery